 - Media: Coronavirus has had a profound effect on the media or rather several profound effects.
 Media encompasses many businesses that have slowed down or shut down altogether because of coronavirus but the news media seems to have been invigorated in an unfathomable way.
 Journalists seem intent on reporting about every development related to COVID-19 from every angle at every opportunity.
 Keeping the public informed is important, but I question at what point the inundation of information is first counterproductive, especially in terms of conflicting or underdeveloped stories, and second exploitative of people’s fears and concerns, keeping them glued to news outlets even if it potentially causes psychological distress.
 It is a hard line to walk because lack of information can also create problems (And believe me, I get the irony of the medium in which I chose to express this.)

-- Racism: There have been disquieting instances of racism since the coronavirus became a global pandemic.
+- Racism: There has been a disquieting uptick in instances of racism since the coronavirus became a global pandemic.
 In the United States, racism has been aimed at Asian people, with people blaming them for the virus.
 Some, following the president’s lead, began to call COVID-19 the “Chinese virus,” exacerbating the problem.
 In China, racism has been aimed at Black people because of associations between a second wave of the virus and foreigners visiting China.
 There has also been a surge in widely publicized instances of anti-black racism on the internet, with use of the TikTok app in particular as a platform for hate speech.

 One thing is certain: Experiencing this global pandemic and the events that have happened because of it will leave some indelible marks on our society, even if they are just the knowledge of what we are capable of for better or worse.